Linux 101: Filesystem

 Linux vs Windows vs Mac

 Let's start by taking a look at how the Linux filesystem differs from Windows and Mac.
 In Linux, everything is considered a file, including devices and system resources.
 Imagine a big, happy family where everyone has a place to fit in.
-Each file and directory has an inode
+Each file and directory has an inode, which is like its unique identification number.
+Devices are accessible under the /dev directory (e.g., /dev/sda for the first hard drive).
+System resources are represented as files in the /proc and /sys directories.

 Structure of Linux Filesystems